oVirt/ovirt-ansible-shutdown-env/README.md

 oVirt environment shutdown
 =========

-The `oVirt.shutdown-env` role iterates through all the entities (vms and hosts) in an oVirt/RHV cluster and performs a clean and ordered shutdown.
+The `oVirt.shutdown_env` role iterates through all the entities (vms and hosts) in an oVirt/RHV cluster and performs a clean and ordered shutdown.
 It also handles an Hosted-Engine and hyper-converged GlusterFS environment as a special case automatically detecting it.
 The role is intended to be run only against the engine machine.